microdotblog/indie-microblogging/Part 2/Part of the web.md

 This feature is designed for blogs with a custom domain name.
 It assumes one blog, one user, one domain name, so it doesn't work to follow specific feed URLs yet.
 You'll still want a traditional RSS reader for sites that have multiple feeds.

 It's particularly well-suited to platforms like Tumblr where everyone gets a hostname in the format `username.tumblr.com` by default.
 You can follow any Tumblr user on Micro.blog by entering their `username.tumblr.com` hostname in Micro.blog's search field.
 Micro.blog finds their RSS feed and includes their posts, including photos, directly in the timeline.
+The same works for Bluesky usernames in the format `username.bsky.social`.

 [1]:	https://inessential.com/2018/02/01/why_micro_blog_is_not_another_app_net